WILDPHOTOS

 How to Pitch Stories and Fund Photography

 In the increasingly competitive world of editorial photography what are the best ways to submit story proposals to publications, find funding for long-term projects and build new relationships.
-Join our panel of experts for tips on how to pitch ideas and secure funding.
-National Geographic Society Vice President for Storytelling Grants and Programs Rachael Strecher will moderate a discussion around best practices.
+Our panel of experts shared tips on how to pitch ideas and secure funding with National Geographic Society Vice President for Storytelling Grants and Programs Rachael Strecher moderating a discussion around best practices.

-Sabine Meyer, Photography Director, for Audubon, Richard Edwards, Head of Content, WWF-UK, Britta Jaschinski, freelance photographer, Alexa Keefe, Managing Editor, Photography, for National Geographic magazine and Robin Moore, Vice President, Communications and Marketing for re:wild will share their strategies for successful pitching.
+Sabine Meyer, Photography Director, for Audubon, Richard Edwards, Head of Content, WWF-UK, Britta Jaschinski, freelance photographer, Alexa Keefe, Managing Editor, Photography, for National Geographic magazine and Robin Moore, Vice President, Communications and Marketing for re:wild shared their strategies for successful pitching.

 The Conservation Narrative